• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Heater Controllers / Induction Heater for Labs and Shops
+You are here: Home / Temperature Controllers / Induction Heater for Labs and Shops

 Induction Heater for Labs and Shops

-The post explains how to make small homemade induction heater circuit for laboratories and shops for carrying out small scale heating jobs such as melting ornaments, or boiling small quantity of liquids using electricity or battery The idea was requested by Mr. Suni and Mr. naeem
+In this post I have explained how to make small homemade induction heater circuit for laboratories and shops for carrying out small scale heating jobs such as melting ornaments, or boiling small quantity of liquids using electricity or battery The idea was requested by Mr. Suni and Mr. naeem

 1. Circuit Objectives and Requirements